MariosGalanis03/DETonomics/src/main/java/com/detonomics/budgettuner/controller/README.md

 This package contains the main application controllers and entry points.
 Key classes include:
-- `App`: The main entry point of the application, orchestrating the flow between models, views (if any), and services.
+- `BudgetTunerCLI`: The main entry point of the application, orchestrating the flow between models, views (if any), and services.